We are searching for

 Please wait.
 This should take only a few seconds.

-Purchasing a car can be a big investment, so it is important to know how much your car's value may change over time.
+Purchasing a car can be a big investment, so it is important to know how much value does a car lose per year?
 So today, GoodCar wants to teach you a little about the concept of car depreciation and how various factors can impact its rate.
 We will give you insight into when, why, and how depreciation occurs, as well as what affects its rate.

 What Is Car Depreciation?